Chip Design For Wearables

 What is Chip Design for Wearables?

-Chip design for wearables involves creating integrated circuits tailored to the unique requirements of wearable devices, focusing on compactness, power efficiency, and functionality.
+Chip design for wearables involves creating integrated circuits tailored to meet the unique requirements of wearable devices, focusing on size, energy efficiency, and functionality.

 Why is Chip Design for Wearables Important?